I WAS INJURED AT A STORE, WHAT ARE MY RIGHTS?

 Also, if you are with someone, have them use their phone to take photographs of the area where you were injured, especially including anything that caused your injury.
 It is always a good idea to take as many photographs as you can from every angle.
 If you are alone and can take the photographs yourself, do so.
 Otherwise, try to have a friend or family member go back to where the accident happened as soon as possible and take the photographs for you.
-Pictures of the accident area are often crucial in helping our injury lawyers prove the case.
+Pictures of the accident area are often crucial in helping our top MN injury lawyers prove the case.

 If there is no one present at the business at the time of your injury, you should immediately contact the business in writing regarding the incident.
 Again, inform the owner generally about what happened, where it happened, and briefly describe your injuries.

-Even if you don’t have a legal case against the owner of the property, you may be entitled to certain medical benefits under the property owner’s insurance company.
+Even if you don’t have a legal case against the owner of the property, you may still be entitled to certain medical benefits under the property owner’s insurance company.
 See also, How To Get Medical Bills Paid.
 Please contact our office right away so that an accident injury lawyer can provide you information on what benefits may be available to you.
-Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with over 25 years’ experience handling hundreds of cases where someone was injured at a store or business, including slip fall, trip fall cases, accidents where something falls off of a shelf and hits our client, a machine malfunctions, a floor is mopped and no wet sign is put out, an empty pallet is left in a store isle, and many others.
+Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with over 25 years’ experience successfully handling hundreds of cases where someone was injured at a store or business, including slip fall, trip fall cases, accidents where something falls off of a shelf and hits our client, a machine malfunctions, a floor is mopped and no wet sign is put out, an empty pallet is left in a store isle, and many others.
 Our lawyers will provide you with a free initial consultation and we never charge anything unless you are compensated for your injuries.